 Once you are accepted, an I-20 Certificate of Eligibility for Nonimmigrant Student form is created through U.S. Immigration and Customs Enforcement agency by Keuka College.
 We will mail an I-20 form to you along with your acceptance letter.
 You can only for a visa no earlier than 120 days before your anticipate date of entry.

 You then must pay $200 USD for the creation of an I-901.
-This fee does not guarantee a student visa and is paid on the Internet.
+This fee does not guarantee a student visa and is paid here.
 You must pay this fee before setting up an appointment with your nearest U.S. embassy or consulate.
 Once the fee is paid, contact your nearest U.S. embassy or consulate to schedule an appointment for your visa interview.

 To learn what documentation you will need for your visa interview, visit the Department of State’s student visa page.

 The visa interview will be conducted in English, not in your native language.
 It may be helpful to practice English conversation with a native speaker before the interview, but do not prepare a speech.
-It is also important that you speak on your own behalf; the consular officer wants to interview you, not a family member.
-If you attend an English language program, be ready to explain why knowledge of English will be useful to you in your home country.
+If you plan on majoring in English during your time at Keuka College, be ready to explain why knowledge of English will be useful to you in your home country.

 Ties to Your Home Country

 Under U.S. law, all applicants for non-immigrant visas are viewed as intending immigrants unless they can convince the consular officer that they are not.
 Therefore, you must be able to show that you have reasons for returning to your home country that are stronger than those for remaining in the United States.
 “Ties” to your home country are the things that bind you to your current place of residence (examples include: job, family, financial prospects that you own or will inherit, investments, etc.).
 You may be asked about your specific plans and career prospects in your home country.
 Each person’s situation is different, and there is no magic explanation or single document, certificate, or letter that can guarantee visa issuance.